whitews/ReFlow/docs/source/site-nav.rst

 Sites are locations at which FCS samples are created.
 There are no rules governing what the site represents, it could be an institution or a particular laboratory.
 The site name can be any text string.
 However, duplicate site names within a Project are not allowed.

-Sites are not shared across projects.
-While the same site name may be found in 2 different projects, it is purely coincidental.
-There is no formal relationship between those 2 sites, and user permissions are not shared between them.

 There are also site-level permissions which restrict access for site users.
 Users with access to one site within a project will not have access to data in other sites within the project.
 See :doc:`../permissions` for more information.

+.. note:: Sites are not shared across projects.
+While the same site name may be used in 2 different projects, it is purely coincidental.
+There is no formal relationship between sites with the same name across different projects, and user permissions are not shared between them.

 :doc:`tutorials/add-site`